-Zaragoza is located northeast of Spain, on the Ebro River and it is specifically located northeast of Madrid.
-The city of Zaragoza derives its name from the name of the Roman commander Caesar Augustus, and afterward, its name was changed to Zaragoza.
+Zaragoza is located northeast of Spain, on the Ebro River, northeast of Madrid.
+The city was derived from the name of the Roman commander Caesar Augustus, and afterwards, it was changed to Zaragoza.

 Zaragoza is the fifth-largest city in Spain in terms of area.
 It was founded 2000 years ago and is full of history.
 It was named the White City because it was said to have been built with white stones.

 Zaragoza has many historical buildings and monuments, where you can see a mixture of different civilizations from the era of Romans, Muslims, and others.
-You can see different types of landmarks and houses, especially influences of Moroccan architecture such as Al Jaferia Palace.
+You can see various landmarks and houses, especially influences of Moroccan architecture such as Al Jaferia Palace.

 Weather in Zaragoza

-The city has a semi-annual climate due to the mountains that surround it, where it has a cold climate in winter and hot in summer.
+Due to the mountains surrounding it, the city has a semi-annual climate: cold in winter and hot in summer.

 Things to do in Zaragoza

-Zaragoza is famous for its scenic beauty, where you can enjoy its beautiful landscapes with a lot of activities there and entertainment places that can be visited, for example, festivals and events.
+Zaragoza is famous for its scenic beauty.
+You can enjoy its beautiful landscapes with many activities and entertainment places, such as festivals and events.
 There are also many famous tourist spots, like Zaragoza Cathedral.

 Basilica Del Pilar